Air Operations, Bonin and Volcano Islands 30th Heavy Bomb Group B-24s based at Saipan attack Iwo Jima and shipping off Chichi Jima.

 Images from September 11, 1944

-Luisenplace in Darmstad
+Luisenplace in Darmstadt

-Bodies in front of Bunker
+Bodies in Front of Bunker

 In the Streets of Brest

-Allied Troops Enter the City
+Allied Troops Enter Dijon

 Attending the Wounded